firefinancialservices/slate/source/index.md

 # Webhooks
 Webhooks allow you to be notified of events as they happen on your Realex Fire accounts.
+This is useful if you have systems that need to know when things happen on your account, such as payments or withdrawals.

+A webhook is a URL that you set up on your backend.
+We can then send the details of various events to you at this URL as they happen.
+You can have many webhooks, and can configure each one to listen for different events in Fire.

+## Configuring your webhook settings
 You can set up webhooks in the Business Account web application or use the API to configure them programmatically.

 ## View Webhooks
 ```shell